 We are pleased to announce that at its meeting yesterday the Postal Executive unanimously endorsed the negotiators’ agreement reached with the Royal Mail Group on Friday 18th December 2020.

 This agreement marks the end of our two year dispute with Royal Mail Group and brings closure to one of the most adversarial periods of our history.
-It builds upon and does not replace our previous agreements including the spirit and intent of the 2018 Four Pillars Agreement and Agenda for Growth.
-It reflects and re-positions a joint philosophical approach to the future based on growth and not decline, opportunity and optimism, and a re-designed Royal Mail Group, importantly including Parcelforce, thriving in the modern day.
+It builds upon and does not replace our previous agreements including the spirit and intent of the 2018 Four Pillars Agreement.
+It reflects and re-positions a joint philosophical approach to the future based on growth not decline, opportunity and optimism, and a re-designed Royal Mail Group, importantly including Parcelforce, thriving in the modern day.

 It has been negotiated during the most unpredictable circumstances in a generation, with Royal Mail Group predicting between a £400 – £800m loss this year and 10,000 to 14,000 job losses over the next three years.
-We have seen businesses closing, jobs being lost, workers’ terms and conditions being attached attacked and record numbers of unemployment unemployed.
+We have seen businesses closing, jobs being lost, workers’ terms and conditions being attacked and record numbers of unemployment.

 Be in no doubt this agreement could not have been achieved without the amazing support of our members, the dedication and work of our Representatives at all levels, and the astonishing human effort by postal workers keeping the country connected during this pandemic.

 We now need a sustained period of pragmatic progress and industrial peace and we must be clear with our members that change carried out at pace and in line with this and our other agreements is the route to a positive future.